appsforyourhead/App-Store/Privacy-Policy.md

 We will learn from the defeated intentions, and fight back, until we can't.

 Freedom and Safety are what we want for ourselves and for you, why we’re working on this at all.
-Freedom as in the blood-soaked fields the world over that have yielded us the fruit of this priceless opportunity to permanently extend and more deeply entrench freedom and safety in the world.
+Freedom: As in the blood-soaked fields the world over that have yielded us the fruit of this priceless opportunity to permanently extend and more deeply entrench freedom and safety in the world.

 And we won’t let the assholes in if there is anything we can effectively do about it.